Mother's Day Orchid Disaster?

 A New Pot (Disaster averted)

 This little miniature Phalaenopsis is a perfect size for a small ceramic orchid pot or one of our innovative small Carousel pots.
 Because the orchid is in bloom we don't want to disturb its roots now or the bloom may prematurely fall.
-In this case, the plastic sleeve it is in is just a little too big to fit neatly into the small ceramic pot.
-Still, if we are careful we can remove the plastic sleeve/liner that it is in and gently ease the orchid down into its new display pot.
+Still, if we are careful, we can move the orchid into a new pot. that it is in and gently ease the orchid down into its new display pot.
 This technique of moving an orchid from one pot to another with minimal root disturbance, is called 'drop potting'.
 Best practice would be to select a display pot that will easily accommodate the plant and the liner it is in for minimal root disturbance before repotting in fresh mix after the bloom.
-See our larger ceramic display pots and our innovative Carousel pots for a wide variety of display pots.
+See our ceramic display pots and our innovative Carousel pots for a wide variety of display pots.

 A Beautiful Plant with a Bright Future

 Now that it is in a pot with proper drainage, this orchid has a new lease on life.
 The drainage will allow it to bloom happily for months.
 Once the bloom is complete we will remove the old moss and repot in fresh orchid mix and probably a new larger pot with a liner.
 Most all of our ceramic pots come with a free plastic liner inside.
 Orchids like light at the root zone.
 Ceramic pots with holes in the sides allow light to enter.
 Clear liners with holes in the bottom allow for great drainage.
 Potting in fresh mix every year is critical for orchid health because old mix breaks down and does not drain well.
 We make 5 different mixes for Phals: Imperial Gold, Imperial Dark, Classic Gold, Classic Dark and Imperial AAA.